christiansanchez-SE/Capstone-Music-Library/README.md

 - **Favorites**: Users can add music to their favorites list.

 ## Additionals
-- **Navbar**: The navbar is interactive and is able to expand once hover over it.
+- **Navbar**: The navbar is interactive and expands upon hovering, providing a smooth browsing experience.
-- **Carousel**: At the homepage there is a carousel effect set on a timer that will change artist, song, and picture every 5 seconds.
+- **Carousel**: The homepage features a carousel effect set on a timer that will change artist, song, and picture every 5 seconds.
-- **Background Image**: The background iamge is set on a animation that moves to give it the effect of it being never ending.
+- **Background Image**: The background image is set on a animation that moves to give it the effect of it being never ending.